Introduction: Magnetic Pendulum

 Step 3: Schematic

 Connect the resistor and the coil in series between A0 and GND on your Arduino board.
-Don't worry about the coil polarity as the proper operation can be achieved later by flipping the coil or the magnet.
+Do not worry about the coil polarity as the proper operation can be achieved later by flipping the coil or the magnet.
 The resistor value is not fixed, different values will change the force that the magnet will be pushed with (lower resistance - higher force).
-Although it might even work without the resistor if the coil resistance is high enough, I wouldn't recommend going bellow 100 Ω and relying on Arduino's current limiting (or the lack thereof).
+Although it might even work without the resistor if the coil resistance is high enough, I would not recommend going bellow 100 Ω and relying on Arduino's current limiting (or the lack thereof).

-If you don't have a premade coil you can make one.
+If you do not have a premade coil you can make one.
 Find some thin enameled wire and wind a coil using this calculator.
 Aim for couple of mH or more.
 Mine is about 2.6 mH, inner radius ~15 mm, approximately 250 turns of 0.14 mm wire.

 Step 4: Code